5 Minute Read

 A recent study conducted by Ramsey Solutions shows yet again how unprepared Americans are for retirement.
 The Retirement in America study found that 54% of Baby Boomers (people born 1946–1964) still in the workforce have less than $25,000 saved for retirement.
 Even more alarming is the fact that more than half of that group have no nest egg at all.(1) That’s not okay!

 Listen up: It could be easier than you think to turn that trend on its ear.
-Let’s say you work with an investing pro and start contributing $300 a month—about 6% of the median income—to your retirement accounts.(2) If you did that for just five years, you could retire with over $260,000 in your nest egg in 30 years.
-That may not provide a four-star retirement, but at least it’s a start!
+Let’s say you work with an investing pro and start contributing $300 more per month to your retirement accounts.(2) If you did that for just five years, you could add over $260,000 to your nest egg in 30 years.

 That means with a little planning and a big dose of motivation, nearly everyone can retire with at least enough money to cover their bills.
 I’ll show you how.